 The move from a commerce stack vendor to microservices means you can no longer rely on the commerce system as your predictable front-end layer – your front-end team needs to deliver the predictability and stability.
 If you don’t execute this correctly, the freedom to create a custom storefront might turn into a burden, so instead of agile, your ecommerce ecosystem can become fragile.

-The good news: All of these challenges can be addressed with a Front-end Platform as a Service approach, which is beneficial for businesses as it eliminates support, scalability, and stability concerns.
+The good news: All of these challenges can be addressed with a decoupled web storefront, which eliminates support, scalability, and stability concerns.
 It’s a cost-effective solution that brings long-term results.

 Removing the silos between commerce & content